 A familiar sight in the British countryside, the rabbit has thrived since its introduction for meat by the Romans around 43AD.
 In the 40s numbers were so high and the damage to crops so significant that the myxomatosis virus was introduced, resulting in the population crashing by some 99%.
 Since then, numbers have recovered and there are estimated to be about 50 million in Britain today.

 That which follows is a summary of European rabbit natural history.
-The detailed article for this species is in preparation.
+The detailed article for this species will follow in due course.

 The European rabbit at a glance